img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Submissions shall be excluded from the competition:

-• If, in the opinion of the Evaluation Panel, it does not fulfil the requirements of the competition brief;
+• If, in the opinion of the evaluation panel, it does not fulfil the requirements of the competition brief

-• If any of the mandatory requirements of the competition brief and conditions are disregarded.
+• If any of the mandatory requirements of the competition brief and conditions are disregarded

 8. Submission requirements

-• Written biography of entrant, 50 words maximum
+• Biography of entrant, 50 words maximum

 • Personal statement from entrant, 400 words maximum